-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” often makes you think of the air outside of the home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” often makes you think of the air outside of the home.
 In reality, indoor air quality can be just as harmful as outdoor air.
 It makes sense.
 We are spending an increased amount of time indoors and our residences are becoming more energy-efficient, which means they are air tight and trapping contaminants inside.
 You need to know what’s negatively affecting your indoor air quality to help make it better.
 Here are three typical problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be difficult.
 Too much humidity can assist with the growth of mold, mildew and bacteria.
 Small amounts of humidity can hurt your mucous membranes and increase the probability of contracting a cold or flu and heighten other respiratory problems.
 Plus, your home’s furniture and woodwork can be damaged by both low and high humidity levels.
 Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most frequent indoor allergen is dust mites.
 In fact, their droppings are one of the most frequent causes of asthma and allergy symptoms.
 Since dust mites are attracted to pillows and bedding, your bedroom is a haven for allergens.
 Another big culprit is pet dander.
 So, if your pets sleep your bedroom, even more allergens are accruing.
 You can lower the number of allergens in your bedroom by washing your bedding regularly and using a vacuum with a HEPA filter.
 You can take eliminating allergens to a new level with a whole-home air filtration system.
 A professional from Langford Cooling can explain all your options and help you determine the perfect system for your needs.
 3. Household Chemicals and Odors While it seems logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—as a result of the chemicals used.
 This can also hold true for other household cleaners.
 Plus, these dangers create greater threat to children and elderly people with respiratory issues.
 These health risks are even more reason to consider a Lennox® whole-home filtration system.
 The air in your home should support your health, not damage it.
 We want to use our expertise to ensure you have the best indoor air quality you can.
-To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 813-898-9553.
-If it’s easier for you, you can also schedule your appointment with us online.
+To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 813-418-7884.